bioimage-io/collection/README.md

 Now the stage workflow needs to be dispatched.
 If the resource package was uploaded via the bioimage.io website, this is initiated automatically.
-In case of a url to a resource package, the `stage` workflow needs to be [dispatched manually, or via github api][staging-action] ("run workflow").
+In case of a url to a resource package, the `stage` workflow needs to be [dispatched manually, or via github api][staging-action] ("run workflow")[^1].
 Staging unpacks the files from the zipped resource package to our public S3.
-Once unpacked, the staged _resource draft_ is automatically tested ([test action][test-action] is triggerd automatically at the end of the stage action).
+Once unpacked, the staged _resource draft_ is automatically tested ([test workflow][test-action] is triggerd automatically at the end of the stage action).

 #### Testing

 Staged resource drafts are automatically tested:

 * Is their metadata valid?
 * Can test outputs be reproduced from test inputs?
 * Are linked URLs available?
 * ...

-Once the
+Tests can also be triggered (via github api or manually) by dispatching the [test workflow][test-action][^2].

+Once the tests are completed, a reviewer needs to take a look.
+The uploader gets a notification via email.
+An overview of all pending _resource drafts_ can be found at https://bioimageio-uploader.netlify.app/#/status.
+A _draft_ is identified by its concept id (`id` from the `rdf.yaml`).

+#### Review

+Reviewers should check the models for technical correctness (aided by CI, see [Testing section](#testing)) and contents/metadata of the resource.
+For models, reviewers can use [the model documentation][model-docs] as a guide.

 3. awaiting reviewe: After the tests have concluded the bioimageio reviewers are notified.
 4. The reviewer will result in